'The return of the God' - Ibrahimovic recalled to Sweden squad for 2022 World Cup qualifiers | Goal.com

 'The return of the God' - Ibrahimovic recalled to Sweden squad for 2022 World Cup qualifiers

-Zlatan Ibrahimovic has returned to Sweden's squad for their upcoming 2020 World Cup qualifiers.
+Zlatan Ibrahimovic has been recalled to Sweden's squad for their upcoming 2020 World Cup qualifiers.

+Ibrahimovic has not played for his country since announcing his retirement from international football back in 2016, but has been included in Janne Andersson's latest squad.

+The 39-year-old will join up with Sweden later this month as they begin their road to Qatar 2022, with Andersson delighted to welcome a talismanic figure back into the fold.

-Sweden boss Janne Andersson told reporters of his decision to bring back Ibrahimovic: "First and foremost, he is a very good football player, the best we have had in Sweden.
+Asked what Ibrahimovic will bring to the team after announcing his final squad on Tuesday, Andersson told reporters: "First and foremost, he is a very good football player, the best we have had in Sweden.

 "It is of course very funny that he wants to come back.